IVC Filter Lawsuit Settlement Update

 History of IVC Filters

-ivc filter lawsuitsIVC filters were developed for patients that have trouble with anticoagulation therapy because of concomitant bleeding or a high risk of bleeding.
+IVC filters were developed for patients who have trouble with anticoagulation therapy because of concomitant bleeding or a high risk of bleeding.
 IVC filters have been developed to address these issues.
 These devices are placed in the IVC.
 They are designed to allow uninterrupted blood flow while catching pieces of blood clots and preventing them from migrating to the pulmonary arteries.
 These devices essentially resemble the ribs of an umbrella without the cloth stretched between them.

-The first IVC filter was the Mobin-Udin filter developed in 1967.
+The first IVC filter was the Mobin-Udin filter, developed in 1967.
 It was replaced by the Greenfield filter in 1973.
-These first-generation filters required surgical access to the femoral vein for placement and the threshold for their implantation was high.
+These first-generation filters required surgical access to the femoral vein for placement, and the threshold for their implantation was high.

 Over time, IVC filters were able to be placed percutaneously through a large-bore IV placed in the femoral vein.
 Then the retrievable filters were invented to be placed and left in place permanently or retrieved for months.
 These filters were attractive for patients needing temporary IVC filter therapy.
 The same cast of characters we have today jumped into the retrievable IVC filters fray: Cook Medical (Gunther-Tulip), Bard Medical (Bard Recovery Filter), and Cordis (Optease).